 Journalist Jakob Johannsen, who is married to a Somali woman, contacts Claus Bindslev with a proposition to “turn Somali pirates into fishermen”.
-Claus Bindslev and Jakob Johannsen contact international development journalist, author and fellow Dane Knud Vilby.
-Together they agree to create an organisation that will establish a fishing project in Somalia.
+Claus Bindslev and Jakob Johannsen contact international development journalist, author Knud Vilby.
+Together they agree to start a fishing project in Somalia.

 December 2009 – March 2010: Who joins, and who leads?

 Meetings with the Danish Minister for Development Cooperation Ulla Tørnæs and The Danish Ship Owners Association in March 2010, who support the idea, in principle.
 Contact established with Christian Balslev-Olesen, Head of UNICEF in Somalia, in early 2010.

 Spring 2011: Finding the right competences to boost a fishery industry

 Johannsen oversees further development of the FairFishing concept, with Bindslev A/S. One of Johannsen’s most important contacts Nils Wang, Rear Admiral and President of the Royal Danish Defence Academy, an avid believer in issues at sea having to be dealt with on land.

 The Danish Ship Owners Association pens a letter of support, and recommend recruiting Somali nationals Said Hussein, General Secretary of Somali Diaspora Organisation (SDO) and Mahad Aden, internal auditor at Denmark’s National Bank.
 Both join the yet formally unestablished FairFishing task force.

 August 2011: A skipper joins the team